AliSoftware/xcodeplugin/README.md

-* Support for useful tags to simplify the input format, especially for VariantDictionary used to propose pre-filled dictionaries to your PLIST entries (like what is already done with the Settings.bundle/Info.plist files in Xcode to add PreferenceSpecifier entries for either Text Fields, Toggle Switches, Titles, Sliders, ...) without have to define a lot of repeatiting XML fragments; use `<xc:variant>` and `<xc:variant>` tags in your `<definition class="VariantDictionary">` nodes for that.
+* Support for useful tags to simplify the input format, especially for VariantDictionary used to propose pre-filled dictionaries to your PLIST entries (like what is already done with the Settings.bundle/Info.plist files in Xcode to add PreferenceSpecifier entries for either Text Fields, Toggle Switches, Titles, Sliders, ...) without have to define a lot of repeatiting XML fragments; use `<xc:variants>` and `<xc:variant>` tags in your `<definition class="VariantDictionary">` nodes for that.
 * Support for "copy/pasting" XML fragments (like #define macros in C).
 The principle is to associate an id to some XML fragment so that you can "paste" it anywhere else in your XML without making a lot of copy/pasting.
 This is especially useful if you have a lot of common dictionary keys in your PLIST structure and don't want to repeat these key definitions everywhere.
 Use `<xc:define id="...">` and `<xc:paste idref="..." />` for that.

 The XML xcodeplugin file format is actually not documented by Apple so this is mainly guessing and introspection.
-The easiest way to discovery the syntax is to go and find inspiration in the existing xcodeplugin files present in "Xcode.app/Contents/PlugIns" and in the examples provided with this project (see "Plugins" directory).
+The easiest way to discover the syntax is to go and find inspiration in the existing xcodeplugin files present in "Xcode.app/Contents/PlugIns" and in the examples provided with this project (see "Plugins" directory).

 ----